 Bloggers write software reviews normally for earning affiliates commissions, I have done this myself.
 Even when tools are so bad, bloggers still manage to find something good to be said in order to make a few (or a lot) bucks out of it.

-I have no association whatsoever with Jarvis, and this is so liberating that I can say whatever I want, as affiliate commissions don’t influence my writing.
+I have no association whatsoever with Jasper, and this is so liberating that I can say whatever I want, as affiliate commissions don’t influence my writing.
 So I might as well spill out the truth about how bad software is and how overestimated it really is.

 I don’t normally review bad experiences, as I’m conscious of the efforts that founders make to hit the market with an innovative tool and I feel that publicly criticising it is not what they need in this competitive world of digital marketing.